jonathanlukas/camunda-7-training-embedded/instructions/exercise6.md

 ### Message receiving
 6. Enter the Modeler and open the payment process.
 Change the start event to a Message Start Event.
 Open the Message section in the property panel and add a new Global message reference.
 Enter **paymentRequestMessage** as Name.
 7. Change the end event to a Message End Event.
-Fill the Implementation with type `DelegateExpression` and Delegate expression `paymentCompletion`.
+Fill the Implementation with type `DelegateExpression` and Delegate expression `${paymentCompletion}`.
 8. Create another delegate that sends a message back to the origin process.
 The correlation happens via businessKey in this implementation.
     ```java
     import org.camunda.bpm.engine.delegate.JavaDelegate;